 If you have no worries about your budget, the rules of the game will change completely.
-And the situation will then call for the best crossbows available on the market.
-And that’s where Horton Crossbow Innovations Storm comes in.
+And that’s where the Horton Innovations Storm comes in.
 This is absolutely the best crossbow for an unlimited budget.
 It includes a lightweight, machined aluminum riser with a self-locking limb pocket (fitted with 13-inch tactical black 165-pound limbs) that prevents limb twist and provides added cushioning, reducing limb stress.
 The limb pockets are then powered by a custom RDX Cam System and Dynaflight 97 string and cables.
 The machined aluminum RDX cams feature 440 stainless steel bearings to increase performance and improve stability.
 This crossbow delivers its 400-grain carbon arrow at a blazing 370 FPS with 122 foot pounds of kinetic energy.

 - Its limb pockets are self-locking which prevents limb twist and provides added cushioning to reduce limb stress.